docusign/docusign-esign-csharp-client/README.md

 ### Authenticate with DocuSign

 Users of your integration authenticate with DocuSign by making the Login API call.
-This requires 3 main pieces of data:
+This requires 3 pieces of data:

-* email address
+* Integrator Key (aka API key)
-* password
+* Email Address
-* Integrator Key
+* Password

 For example, to authenticate against the DocuSign demo environment (ie _demo.docusign.net_) - which is where the DocuSign developer sandbox accounts operate in - you can use the following code: